What is Fatty Liver?

-What is Fatty Liver?
 Fatty liver, also known as hepatic steatosis, is a condition in which too much fat builds up in the liver.
 Normally, the liver has some amount of fat, but if fat exceeds 5–10% of the liver’s weight, it is considered fatty liver.
 This condition is becoming more common due to sedentary lifestyle, unhealthy eating habits, obesity, diabetes, and excessive alcohol consumption.
-Fatty liver is often called a "silent disease" because most people don’t show symptoms in the early stages.
-However, if ignored, it can cause severe liver damage and even increase the risk of liver cancer.

 Fatty Liver and Its Connection to Liver Cancer